Assessment of averaged 1D models for column adsorption with 3D computational experiments: A 3D mathematical model for column adsorption

 \section{A 3D mathematical model for column adsorption}

+Typically, adsorption columns are cylinders with the adsorbent material, usually manufactured as pellets, randomly distributed throughout its interior (see Figure~\ref{fig:gloria}).
+However, in experimental settings the adsorbent material is smashed and sifted into a powder of grains of a controlled size.
 In this section, we present a mathematical model for an adsorption column filled with impermeable particles of arbitrary size and shape.
-The column is assumed to have a cylindrical geometry, with the adsorbent material randomly distributed throughout its interior (see Figure~\ref{fig:gloria}).
-Contaminated fluid is injected at the inlet, and as it flows through the reactor, the contaminant molecules are adsorbed onto the particles surfaces, resulting in the release of clean fluid at the outlet.
+Contaminated fluid is injected at the inlet, and as it flows through the reactor, the contaminant molecules are adsorbed onto the particles' surfaces, resulting in the release of clean fluid at the outlet.
 We assume that the contaminant concentration is sufficiently low to remain far from saturation, allowing us to neglect any mass loss effects.
 Additionally, and as explained in \cite{Myers20a}, in most settings the process can be assumed to be isothermal and thus we neglect any heat transfer effects.

 The interior domain of the column, $\Omega$, is composed of two parts: a solid region occupied by the impermeable solid grains, denoted by $\Omega_s$, and the surrounding space through which the fluid flows, denoted by $\Omega_f$.
 The porosity is the void fraction of the column, that is